-- available to each entity.
+- should have a mission and expertise that is consistent with the purpose of the grant being applied for. - 6.10 Central Coast funding area agreement.
+The RWMG designates MPWMD to execute a funding area agreement on behalf of the Monterey Peninsula Planning Region. - 6.11 Grant Awards and Agreement.
+The Lead Agency will be the grantee and administer the grant on behalf of the Regional Water Management Group and Stakeholders. - 6.12 Participation in Regional Water Management Group (RWMG).
+Any qualified stakeholder may petition to become a member of the RWMG.
+A qualified stakeholder must demonstrate an interest, responsibility or authority over one or more resources within the region; The RWMG shall consider such a request for a change to the RWMG and shall vote by majority to accept or reject the request. - 6.13 Length of Term in Regional Water Management Group.
+Members of the RWMG may change from time to time, depending on the level of resources available to each entity.
 However, there is no required minimum or maximum length of time required as a member of the RWMG.
-If an entity withdraws from the RWMG, the remaining entities should attempt to replace the interest, responsibility or authority lost by the withdrawal. - 6.13 Rights of the Parties and Constituencies: This MOU does not provide any added legal rights or regulatory powers to any of the signatory parties, or to the RWMG as a whole.
+If an entity withdraws from the RWMG, the remaining entities should attempt to replace the interest, responsibility or authority lost by the withdrawal. - 6.14 Rights of the Parties and Constituencies: This MOU does not provide any added legal rights or regulatory powers to any of the signatory parties, or to the RWMG as a whole.
 This MOU does not of itself give any party the power to adjudicate water rights, or to regulate or otherwise control the private property of other parties.
-This MOU does not contemplate the parties taking any action that would adversely affect the rights of any of the parties, or that would adversely affect the customers or constituencies of any of the parties. - 6.141 Termination.
-An entity signatory to this MOU may withdraw from participation upon 30 days advance notice to the other signatory entities, provided it agrees to be financially responsible for any previously committed, but unmet resource commitment - 6.152.
+This MOU does not contemplate the parties taking any action that would adversely affect the rights of any of the parties, or that would adversely affect the customers or constituencies of any of the parties. - 6.15 Termination.
+An entity signatory to this MOU may withdraw from participation upon 30 days advance notice to the other signatory entities, provided it agrees to be financially responsible for any previously committed, but unmet resource commitment. - 6.16.
 Personnel resources.
-It is expected that the General Managers and/or other officials of each entity signatory to this MOU will periodically meet to insure that adequate staff resources are available to implement the IRWM Plan. - 6.163.
-Other on-going regional efforts.
-Development of the IRWMP is separate from efforts of other organizations to develop water-related plans on a regional basis around Monterey Bay and the Central Coast.
+It is expected that the General Managers and/or other officials of each entity signatory to this MOU will periodically meet to insure that adequate staff resources are available to implement the IRWM Plan. - 6.17.
+Other on-going regional efforts Development of the IRWMP is separate from efforts of other organizations to develop water-related plans on a regional basis around Monterey Bay and the Central Coast.
 As the IRWMP is developed and implemented, work products may be shared to provide other entities and groups with current information.